-In Year 10 we move away from the fundamentals towards more specialised topics.
-The concepts are more abstract (atomic structure, electricity and waves).
+In Year 10, we move away from the fundamentals towards more specialised topics such as particle theory and atomic structure, electricity, thermal energy and students start the study of electromagnetic waves.
 The topics are in an order that helps pupils build on prior knowledge.
 Knowing about electrons from atomic structure helps with the understanding of electricity, and knowing atomic structure and electricity is useful when describing EM waves, particularly the production of radio waves.

-In Year 11 pupils complete their study of waves and cover the material from forces and motion that was deemed to be too conceptually challenging for pupils in Year 9.
-Pupils also cover space and perhaps the most abstract and conceptually difficult topic – electromagnetism.
+In Year 11, students complete their study of electromagnetic waves and cover the material from forces and motion that was deemed to be too conceptually challenging for pupils in Year 9.
+In Year 11, pupils also cover space and perhaps the most abstract and conceptually difficult topic – electromagnetism.

 KEY STAGE 5

 - Mechanics and materials